Pain · Mittelstand

 What actually works.
 Name the break, correct the signal, brief the seat.

 Stage two: rebuild the category claim and proof architecture.
-Decide which US category the firm wants sorted into and write the hero, deck, and outbound to anchor that sort on slide one.
+Decide which US category GMA wants sorted into and write the hero, deck, and outbound to anchor that sort on slide one.
 Engineering depth becomes supporting proof, not opening claim.
 Convert German-style narrative case studies into US outcome-led format: headline number, customer name, quantified result, then the engineering.
 Where US-installed customers do not exist yet, structure the European case studies in US format and signal openly that the US install base is forthcoming.

-Before rebuild (German register)After rebuild (US register)
+Before rebuild (German sales language)After rebuild (US buyer expectations)

 Slide one: company history, 50 years, family ownershipSlide one: one US category claim, one outcome number, named peer